mgomezo12/mgomezo12/README.md

 ### Hi there 👋

-I am in my to become a hydrogeologist, currently doing a mater in Groundwater and Global Change, passionate about data analyses and groundwater modelling.
+I am on my way to become a hydrogeologist, currently doing a mater in Groundwater and Global Change, passionate about data analyses and groundwater modelling.
 I have a geological engeneering background, therefore, field work and data colletion is also a part of me.

 Python is the coding language that I have used the most so far, but I can read and work on Java script, Matlab, R and trying to incorporate Julia.
 I started to upload my codes not so long ago but I have around 5 years of experience coding for geosciences applications.